Fraud

 Lawyers specialising in fraud

-The Supreme Court considers that the deception necessary for the offence of fraud to exist must be sufficient.
-It understands that a deception is sufficient when it produces a fraudulent effect because the person who deceives unlawfully increases his assets and therefore consummates the fraud.
+The Supreme Court considers that the deception necessary for the offense of fraud to exist must be sufficient.
+It understands that deception is sufficient when it produces a fraudulent effect because the person who deceives unlawfully increases his assets and therefore consummates the fraud.

-An exception would be if the deception is so crude that it does not have the capacity to mislead a person endowed with a minimum of intelligence and caution.
-In this case the defendant accused of the offence of swindling would be exempted from criminal liability.
+An exception will be if the deception is so crude that it cannot mislead a person endowed with minimum intelligence and caution.
+In this case, the defendant accused of swindling would be exempted from criminal liability.

 Essential error in the passive subject

 The most recent jurisprudential doctrine has tempered the scope of the exclusion of criminal liability for the infringement of the duty of self-protection of the defrauded party.
 In this way, it aims to prevent the injured party from falling under any obligation to defend himself against potential deception.
-Deception is only considered to be gross deception when its gross and obvious nature can be appreciated by anyone.
+Deception is only considered gross deception when anyone can appreciate its gross and apparent nature.

-Consequently, the nature of the deception will depend on the set of deceptive actions deployed by the fraudster, not on the self-protection mechanisms deployed by the victims.
+Consequently, the nature of the deception will depend on the deceptive actions deployed by the fraudster, not on the self-protection mechanisms deployed by the victims.

-It should be borne in mind that, if the persons who suffer an attempted deception could at all times identify the deception with which the fraud is being perpetrated, the offence of fraud could logically never be consummated.
+It should be noted that if the persons who suffer an attempted deception could always identify the trick with which the fraud is being perpetrated, the fraud offense could logically never be consummated.

 Disposal of property

-In the case of fraud in criminalised legal transactions, it is not necessary that the decision to default on payment or the provision of contracted services is taken prior to the conclusion of the contract.
-It is sufficient that this decision is made prior to the error that leads to the displacement of assets.
+In the case of fraud in criminalized legal transactions, the decision to default on payment or the provision of contracted services doesn’t need to be taken before the conclusion of the contract.
+It is sufficient that this decision is made prior to the error leading to asset displacement.

-In the offence of fraud, the deception precedes the execution of the contract and the fraudster knows in advance that he will not meet the payment, producing the disposal of assets and consummating the offence.
+In the fraud offense, the deception precedes the execution of the contract, and the fraudster knows in advance that he will not meet the payment, producing the disposal of assets and consummating the offense.

-In a criminalised legal transaction, the fraudster gives the contract a semblance of normality and gains an economic advantage from its non-performance.
-Thus, in a bank discount contract, fraud is not excluded if the idea to defraud appears at a later point in the legal or contractual relationship.
+In a criminalized legal transaction, the fraudster gives the contract a semblance of normality and gains an economic advantage from its non-performance.
+Thus, fraud is not excluded in a bank discount contract if the idea of defrauding appears later in the legal or contractual relationship.

 Profit motive

-The definition of the offence of fraud in the criminal code requires the concurrence of a profit motive, which is understood as the intention to achieve a financial advantage.
-It is the desire that generates the action with the aim of obtaining a benefit of patrimony with economic value.
+The definition of the offense of fraud in the criminal code requires the concurrence of a profit motive, which is understood as the intention to achieve a financial advantage.
+The desire generates the action to obtain the benefit of patrimony with economic value.

-When the fraudster deceives, he does so with the intention of increasing his wealth at the expense of the deceived.
-Therefore, the intention exists simultaneously with the deception and occurs before the act of disposing of the assets that transfers them from the deceived victim to the deceiving fraudster.
+When the fraudster deceives, he does so to increase his wealth at the expense of the deceived.
+Therefore, the intention exists simultaneously with the deception and occurs before disposing of the assets that transfer them from the deceived victim to the deceiving fraudster.

 Consummation and attempt

-There are different types of fraud offences.
-In our law firm, Esteban Abogados Penalistas, we are experts in fraud offences with numerous successful cases to back us up.
+There are different types of fraud offenses.
+In our law firm, Esteban Abogados Penalistas, we are experts in fraud offenses with numerous successful cases to back us up.

 Contract simulation fraud

-In this way, he uses standard contractual practices to unlawfully satisfy his profit motive, on the basis of a preconceived plan based on the non-fulfilment of the assumed counter-performance.
+In this way, he uses standard contractual practices to unlawfully satisfy his profit motive based on a preconceived plan based on the non-fulfillment of the assumed counter-performance.

 Computer fraud